if-03-01-C-fall-2019/webapp-modelrockets-by-siegl-and-rausch-schott/README.md

 # Plans for our WebApp
 ## Plan
 We initially wanted to make a rocket that can be launched with a click of a button, but we decided it would be cooler to make a quiz about rockets and space in general.
 Therefore we use a JSON-Server to store the questions, answers and results.
+We also plan to have a site that represents the results of all players in terms of percentage.
+Every player influences those mentioned results.

 ## Steps to a finished Quiz
 * Create nice looking design for Quiz (HTML, CSS)